nicbrow3/Mediapipe-web/Architecture Guide.md

     - Style objects are defined in `uiStyles.js` and imported by components.
     - The glass style uses CSS properties like `backdrop-filter`, `background-color` with alpha transparency, and subtle borders.
     - Style objects can be extended or modified by components for specific needs while maintaining the overall theme.
+    - Theme management is now handled by the useColorScheme hook.

-## 10. Implementation Considerations (MediaPipe Specific)
+## 11. Implementation Considerations (MediaPipe Specific)

-- **Build Tool:** This project appears to be using **Parcel** (`parcel index.html`).
-Ensure configurations (like paths in `index.html` or component imports) are compatible with Parcel's resolution and bundling mechanisms.
-Address any build errors, such as missing files (e.g., CSS imports) or internal Parcel errors.
-- **MediaPipe Pose Setup:** Integrate the `@mediapipe/pose` library correctly.
-Handle model loading, configuration (static vs. stream mode, model complexity), and running inference on the webcam stream.
+- **MediaPipe Pose Setup:** Encapsulated in the `useMediaPipe` hook and `mediaSetup.js` utility.
+This provides clean separation between MediaPipe integration and React components.
 - **Landmark Coordinates:** MediaPipe provides normalized coordinates (0.0 to 1.0).
-Your `landmarkUtils.js` functions will work with these directly. `z` coordinate indicates depth relative to the hip center. `visibility` score indicates landmark confidence.
-Use visibility scores to ignore unreliable landmarks.
+The `landmarkUtils.js` functions work with these directly. `z` coordinate indicates depth relative to the hip center. `visibility` score indicates landmark confidence.
-- **Performance:** MediaPipe Pose can be resource-intensive.
+- **Performance:** Optimized through:
-    - Choose appropriate model complexity (`0`, `1`, or `2`).
-    - Ensure efficient video frame handling.
+    - Careful state management in custom hooks.
+    - Pure functions for computationally intensive operations.
+    - Separation of rendering logic from data processing.
-    - Use React optimizations (`React.memo`, `useCallback`, `useMemo`).
+    - Use of React optimizations (`useCallback`, `useMemo`, `useRef`).
-    - Consider Web Workers to run MediaPipe off the main thread if performance issues arise.
-- **Asynchronicity:** MediaPipe initialization and detection are asynchronous.
-Handle loading states and errors.
+- **Asynchronicity:** MediaPipe initialization and detection are asynchronous, handled through the `useMediaPipe` hook, providing clear loading and error states.
-- **Coordinate System:** Be mindful of the coordinate system if calculating angles relative to vertical/horizontal planes.

-## Rep Counting Implementation Note
+## 12. Rep Counting Implementation Note

 - The rep counting logic now uses a **per-side rep cycle** for maximum accuracy and robustness.
     - For each side (left/right), the system tracks whether the user has been in the ready pose (after the required hold timer).